laixintao/mydumper2s3/readme.md

 ```
 $ mydumper2s3 --help
-Usage: mydumper2s3 [OPTIONS]
+Usage: mydumper2s3.py [OPTIONS]

   mydumper2s3: upload mydumper dumped files to s3 bucket.
 It works even
   while mydumper is running!

 Options:
   -a, --access_key TEXT           S3 access_key
   -s, --secret_key TEXT           S3 secret_key
   -d, --domain TEXT               S3 domain
   -b, --bucket TEXT               S3 bucket, if not spcified, a new bucket
                                   named by directory will be created

   -l, --path TEXT
   -i, --check-interval INTEGER
   --ssl / --no-ssl
   -t, --upload-thread INTEGER     thread numbers used to upload to s3
+  --delete-after-upload / --no-delete-after-upload
+                                  if set to True, files will be deleted in
+                                  local space after uploading.

   --help                          Show this message and exit.
 ```

 ### Example